AppliedLogicSystems/ALSProlog/ALS-Prolog-Language:-Standard-Part.md

 The list notation for lists is preferrable to using ‘.’ explicitly because the dot is also used in floating point numbers and to signal termination of input terms.

+###1.6 Strings

+A string is any sequence of characters enclosed in double quotes (").
+The parser automatically translates any string into the list of ASCII codes that corresponds to the characters between the quotes.
+For example, the string

+    "It’s a dog’s life"

+is translated into

+    [73,116,39,115,32,97,32,100,111,103,39,115,32,108,10,5,102,101]

+Double quotes can be embedded in strings by either repeating the double quote or by using the backslash escape character before the embedded “, as for example in

+    "She said, ""hi.""".
+    "She said, \"hi.\"".

+###1.7 Operators

+The prefix functor notation is convenient for writing terms with many arguments.
+However, Prolog allows a program to define a more readable syntax for structured terms with one or arguments.
+For example, the parser recognizes the text

+    a+b+c

+as an expression representing

+    +(+(a,b),c)

+because the special atom + is declared as an infix operator.
+Infix operators are written between their two arguments.
+For the other operator types, prefix and postfix, the operator (functor) is written before (prefix) or after (postfix) the single argument to the term.